 Alex Hales still 'desperate' for England return two years on from missing World Cup triumph

-Opener Alex Hales still hoping to force his way back into England's white-ball side after two-year absence following ban for positive recreational drug test prior to 2019 World Cup; watch the interview in full on The Hussain and Key Cricket Show from 6pm, Thursday on Sky Sports Cricket
+Opener Alex Hales still hoping to force his way back into England's white-ball side after two-year absence following ban for positive recreational drug test prior to 2019 World Cup; 32-year-old says is felt 'sickening' to miss England's 50-over triumph

 By Sam Drury